 It’s time to up your fruit game.
 Here are some suggestions on exactly how to add more fruit and vegetables to your diet!

 Sometimes it can be hard to remember to eat more fruits and vegetables.
-But adding more fresh produce to your diet isn’t hard; it just requires a little planning.
-You can even use produce as a garnish to add some color and flavor to your food.
+But adding more fresh produce to your diet isn’t hard; it just requires a little planning to sneak them into other dishes.
+You can even use produce as a garnish to add some color and flavor to your food

 So let’s give it a go.